ambrazhei/aweCSSome/README.md

 ## Description

-aweCSSome is ready to use out of the box because it's written on vanilla CSS and don't need building step.
+aweCSSome is ready to use out of the box because it's written on vanilla CSS and doesn't require building.
 The main advantages are:

 - flexible and predictable architecture based on [BEM methodology](https://en.bem.info/methodology);
-- no need to overriding the framework code because there's no default theme provided;
+- no need in overriding the framework code because there's no default theme provided;
 - SEO-friendly HTML markup enriched by [microdata](https://schema.org);
 - mobile-friendly by virtue of following of [Google recommendations](https://developers.google.com/search/mobile-sites) and using web standards capabilities;
 - [WCAG 2.0](https://www.w3.org/TR/WCAG20) compliance HTML markup for developing inclusive web interfaces.